namedata/seraphleaked/README.md

 ## Usage
 Put it in the autoexec folder of your executor of choice.

-To configure it, open workspace and look for "SeraphDQ.lua" after executing the first time.
+To configure it, open workspace and look for "DQConfig.lua" after executing the first time.

+## Credits
+Mrobswag for the original script
+Cr_eeky & UnknownReality for adding Northern Lands to it